AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/webeditor/customization/hide-create-ditamap-webeditor.md

 In this article, we will learn how to customize the webeditor to be able to hide or show the "Create DitaMap" option in folder context menu on the basis on user/group permissions.
 In this use-case we will hide this option for all non-author users.

-## Pre-requites
+## Pre-requisites

-We are using Guides Extension Framwork which allows the customers to customize the guides Web Editor as per their requirement.
+To achieve this use-case of to customizing the folder context menu in the Guides Web Editor, we will be leveraging the Guides Extension Framwork.
-Please go through this [documentation](https://github.com/adobe/guides-extension/tree/main) for more understanding before implementation.
+Please go through this [documentation](https://github.com/adobe/guides-extension/tree/main) for more details.

 Now lets get started and learn how to customize the folder context menu to hide this option for all non-author users.

 As you can see from below snippet, the "create DitaMap" option is visible for an author user.
 ![Show create DitaMap option](../../../assets/authoring/ditamap-show-author.png)

-Let us now see how we can hide this option using Guides Extension Framwork.
+Let us now see how we can hide this option using Guides Extension Framework.

 ## Implementation Steps